smartcar/javascript-sdk/README.md

 5. Your application's backend server will need to accept the `code` and exchange it for an access token.

 The SDK facilitates generating OAuth links, creating pop-up dialogs, and recieving authorization codes.
 This SDK will not assist in exchanging authorization codes for an access token or making requests to vehicles.
 Please see our [Backend SDKs](https://smartcar.com/docs#backend-sdks) for more on handling the access tokens and vehicle requests.
+Before integrating with the JavaScript SDK, you'll need to register an application in the [Smartcar dashboard](https://dashboard.smartcar.com).
+Once you are registered, you will have a Client ID and Client Secret which will allow you to authorize users.

 ## Usage